rudra100/git/story.md

-once there was a man in a village named xyz
+once there was a man in a village named xyz who was a doctor